 So what are your options in Barcelona to get from the airport to your hotel?
 Here are your choices listed from most convenient to least convenient:

 Private transfers are the most convenient method of getting to your hotel.
 This service is similar to a taxi, but instead of getting into a taxi line, your personal driver will greet you with your family name on a sign at the arrival gate.
+Plus, you can reserve a car seat.
 This service needs be booked in advance and will generally cost you a flat fee.
-The personal service tends to cost a bit more than a metered taxi.
+The personal service of a private transfer tends to cost a bit more than a metered taxi.
 Suntransfers.com offers this service starting at approximately €40 per trip.

-If you want your baby to travel safely with a car seat, a private transfer is likely your best option as you cannot be sure a taxi in the queue at the airport will have a car seat.
+If you want to travel straight from the airport to your hotel with your baby safely in a car seat, a private transfer is likely your best option as you cannot be sure a taxi in the queue at the airport will have a car seat.

 Taking a Shared Van

 This service entails a passenger van waiting at the airport until it has collected enough passengers to fill the seats.
 The driver will then drop everyone at their hotels in the most efficient way possible.
 This is the only non-taxi option where you get dropped off at the door of your hotel.
 The cost of this option typically falls between a dedicated bus route and public transportation.
 How long it takes is a bit of an unknown, as you don't know how long you have to wait at the airport before the van is full and you also do not know if you will be dropped off first, last or in the middle.
 One caution with this option, given you will be travelling in a passenger vehicle (albeit a large passenger van) you should inquire ahead of time about car seat rules.

 The following operators offer services from the Barcelona El-Prat Airport:

 Suntransfers.com: Prices start at approximately €9.50 per person.
 Babies travel free, but car seats are not available for rent, nor can you bring your own.